 Dragon Priest deck list and strategy

-The following deck is seeing a huge amount of play right now and packs an impressive win-rate.
-We suspect it's not quite the finished article though, and will be providing another update in the next few days.
+The following deck list seems to be the strongest version in the immediate wake of the nerf patch.
+We suspect it's not quite the finished article though, and will be providing another update shortly.
 Still, for now we reckon this is about as good as it gets for the Dragon Priest.

 Select and copy the long ID string below, then create a deck in Hearthstone to export this deck into your game.